Foods That Sabotage Your Triglyceride Reduction – Part II

 Sugary stuff – drinks, snacks and fruit juices are the top causes for high triglycerides.

-Average annual consumption in America.
+Average annual soda consumption in America is more than 40 gallons

 Trivia: Who drinks the most soda?
 Folks in Mississippi.
 They drink 82 gallons of soda per year.
 That’s a gallon and a half per week.
 Not surprisingly, Mississippi has the highest triglycerides, diabetes and obesity.